The Best Open-Air Swimming in the Helsinki Area

 Kulttuurisauna

 Kultuurisauna is one of the most serene destinations in Helsinki.
-It offers separate saunas for both men and women, along with a charming courtyard featuring stairs that lead to the sea for invigorating swims.
+It offers separate saunas for men and women and a charming courtyard with stairs leading to the sea for invigorating swims.

 The sauna and swimming in the sea cost about 20 euros.